MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/serial-irp-major-funtion-codes.md

 serial devices on a multiport ISA card share the same interrupt status register and the same interrupt.

-For a description of the generic operation of Plug and Play requests, see Plug and Play Minor IRPs.
+For a description of the generic operation of Plug and Play requests, see [Plug and Play Minor IRPs](https://msdn.microsoft.com/en-us/library/windows/hardware/ff558807(v=vs.85).aspx).

 ## IRP_MJ_POWER (Serial)
 The IRP_MJ_POWER request controls power management.